sumanthtatipamula/Front-End-Web-Development-with-React/week-4/confusion/notes.md

   - Split the reducer into simple reducer functions that operate on only some of the fields
     - Manages parts/slices of the global state.
   - Combine the simpler functions to generate the overall state.

+### Redux Thunk

+---

+- Provides the capability to run code after an action is dispatched but before it reaches the reducer.
+  - Third Party extension point
+  - logging,async api calls
+- MiddleWare:
+  - Forms pipeline that wraps around the dispatch
+  - Pass actions onward
+  - Access the store state.
+- Middleware Used for:
+  - Inspecting the actions
+  - Modifying actions
+  - Stop actions from reaching the reducers.
+- applyMiddleware() function
+  - sets up the middleware pipeline.
+  - returns a "store enhancer" that is passed to create store

+### Thunk

+---

+- InProgramming , a thunk is a subroutine used to inject an additional calculation in another subroutine.

+  - Delay a calculation until its result is needed.
+  - Insert operations at the beginning ot end of the subroutine.

+- Middleware that allows you to write action creators that return a function instead of an action
+  - Can be used to delay the dispatch of an action or
+  - Dispatch only if a certain condition is met
+- Inner function receives the dispatch() and getState() store methods.

+- Useful for complex synchronous logic
+  - Multiple dispatches
+  - conditional dispatches
+  - Simple async logic
+- Redux Saga : Uses Es6 generators to control pauseable functions
+  - complex async logic
+  - Ongoing "background thread" like processing behavior